 Ultimately, most people feel uncomfortable with change.
 Moving into your own apartment is a huge milestone — don’t let stress rain on your moving parade!
 With proper planning and this moving guide from Southern Management, you can figure out what to do before moving into an apartment, and enjoy a stress-free (or at least stress-less) move from there.

-What To Do Before Moving Into An Apartment
+Things To Do Before Moving Into A New Apartment

 Before moving into an apartment, there are a few important steps that are critical to ensure the logistics are ironed out.
 Before you start wrapping your belongings in bubble wrap, read over these helpful moving tips.